keechma/keechma/guides/03-controllers.md

 Controllers can only receive commands if they are currently running.
 Otherwise, the command will be dropped.

-Read the API docs for the [Controller Manager](api/keechma.controller-manager.html) and for the [Controllers](api/keechma.controller.html).
+Here are the API docs for the [Controller Manager](api/keechma.controller-manager.html) and for the [Controllers](api/keechma.controller.html).